3 Labor Details

 • Annotation Sessions — Instead of traditional discussion board forums in an LMS that usually contain 1-post-and-3-peer-responses-type that basically kill organic, generative discussions, I’ll be using an annotation tool called Hypothes.is that is integrated directly into this open text and in Canvas.
 In short, we’ll be embedding our discussion directly within our readings!
 Annotations do not have to be perfect or earth-shattering words of wisdom; instead, they should represent your honest engagement with the text you are reading.
 In each Annotation Session, you should aim for at least 3 substantive annotations (if you need a target, shoot for 75-100 words each).
 This could be in the form of highlights, of questions, of added information, or of links to other texts/websites/videos.
 In so doing, you will assume the roles of knowledge producers and collaborators who, together, will experience deeper learning.
 Review the handout “How To Annotate a Text” to learn more.
 Annotations will be completed through the Hypothes.is tool in Canvas.

 • Peer Assessments — You will be asked to respond to and assess a number of your peers’ Blog Postings.
 The goal of these assessments is NOT to evaluate or comment on “correctness”; instead, you will be describing how you experienced your peers’ writing, how it engaged your thinking or feelings (or, conversely, failed to engage you).
-These assessments will be made in the form of Responses made directly under the peers’ Blog Postings in Medium, so they’ll act as a live conversation about the rhetorical effectiveness of the writing.
+These assessments will be made in the form of Responses made directly under the peers’ Blog Postings on Medium, so they’ll act as a live conversation about the rhetorical effectiveness of the writing.
 Each peer assessment should reflect thoughtful, compassionate comments.

 • Labor Support Group Engagements — The purpose of these engagements is defined through its title — to provide support to each other as you labor in the course.
 I will be creating discussion boards in Canvas to communicate for each LSG Engagement it will be your responsibility to be an engaged, contributing member of our class support group.
 Each of our LSG Engagements will have a unique prompt to encourage our discussion.
 As we labor through our learning, it is essential that we benefit from support and collaboration — these groups will hopefully provide this benefit.

 • Tracking Your Labor — As you progress with your writing labor and complete your assignments, Checkmarks will be placed in the Canvas Gradebook.
 You will be able to track your labor completion by accessing your “Grades” in Canvas (again, there will be no points or grades associated with your labor).
 I will also check your completion record periodically and will contact you if you are falling behind in the required labor outlined in the course.
-In addition, you will have the opportunity to gauge your progress with me at the midterm point via a “Midterm Self-Assessment” Google form (NOTE: this Midterm Self-Assessment is provided in FA/SP semesters only).
+In addition, you will have the opportunity to gauge your progress with me at the midterm point via the Midterm Self-Assessment survey.
 Please remember, though, that it is your primary responsibility to maintain and track your labor in the course!

 Attributions